SamJones329/laser_stereo_system/README.md

 # laser_stereo_system
-Undergraduate thesis work on underwater active stereo.
+Undergraduate research work on underwater active stereo.

 Calibration script requires to be run through ROS with minimum version of Melodic (Ubuntu 18.04) with Python 2.7 and OpenCV 3.4.